-Criterion / feature Feasibility study Pilot Efficacy study Effectiveness study Project Feasibility sibilityThere are questions about the project's feasibility.
-These concerns might relate to: • Resources required • Acceptability • WorkloadThe project is feasible in the UK but there are doubts about the feasibility of an efficacy evaluation.The project can feasibly be delivered within an efficacy evaluation.
-The project can feasibly be delivered at scale in the UK.
-Evidence for the theory of change The evidence supporting the principles used to design the project may require some further development.
+Criterion / feature Feasibility study Pilot Efficacy study Project Evidence for the theory of change The evidence supporting the principles used to design the project may require some further development.
 There is some evidence supporting the principles used to design the project.
 The evidence supporting the principles used to design the project is strong.
-The evidence supporting the principles used to design the project is very strong.
-Programme differentiation Some uncertainty whether the project is sufficiently distinct from usual practice The project is sufficiently distinct from usual practice.
+Programme differentiation Some uncertainty whether the project is sufficiently distinct from usual practice.
 The project is sufficiently distinct from usual practice.
 The project is sufficiently distinct from usual practice.
 Evaluation Purpose To test whether the project is feasible and can achieve its intended outputs.
 To codify the project.
 To test the project's evidence of promise for improving child outcomes and assess the feasibility of an efficacy study.
 To test whether the project can work under ideal conditions ("can this work?").
-To test whether the project works in real-world circumstances ("does this work?").
 Likely research questions Is it feasible to deliver the project in the UK?
 What is the optimal way of delivering the project to achieve its intended outputs?
 Does the project show evidence of promise?
 Is there initial evidence to support the logic model?
 Is an efficacy study feasible?
 Can the project work under ideal circumstances?
 How does the project work, for whom and under what conditions?
 Are there any unintended consequences?
-Does the project work in real-world practice?
-What is the cost- effectiveness of the project?

-Criterion / feature Feasibility study Pilot Efficacy study Effectiveness study Evaluation design Investigates aspects of project feasibility such as implementation, recruitment, retention, reach and cost using mixed-methods.
+Investigates aspects of project feasibility such as implementation, recruitment, retention reach and cost using mixed-methods.
 Can involve rapid-cycle tests of different versions of the project.
 Involves testing for outcomes and piloting outcome measures.
 All YEF pilot studies will involve a small scale RCT or QED to test evaluation procedures and estimate likely effect on outcomes.
-Estimate of causal impact using experimental or quasi- experimental designs.
+Estimate of causal impact using experimental or quasi-experimental designs.
 Implementation and process evaluation to understand causal mechanisms.

-Estimate of causal impact using experimental or quasi-experimental designs.
-Implementation and process evaluation to understand adaptation and fidelity as scale.
-Study population Will depend upon the research question.
+Criterion / feature Feasibility study Pilot Efficacy study Evaluation Study population Will depend upon the research question.
 May be selected based on convenience initially.
 Will depend upon the research questions, but likely to be similar to that for the efficacy study.
 Highly selected and homogenous population, with several exclusion criteria.
-Heterogeneous population with few to no exclusion criteria.
 Provider The developers.
 Usually the original developers or and trained by the developers.
 Highly experienced and trained, usually by the developers.
-Representative usual providers, not usually trained by the developers.
-Project /comparison Developed during the feasibility study.
+Project/comparison Developed during the feasibility study.
 Different versions may be tested.
 No comparison group.
 Delivered as specified although some refinements may be made.
 Will involve a comparison group.
 Strictly enforced and standardised.
 No concurrent projects.
-Applied with flexibility.
-May be tested against concurrent projects.